tinyowlstudio/vidjagamers-client/README.md

 - Allow users to click developers, series, genres, platforms and year to see a full list of games with the same field

 ## Versions
+**Ver 0.8 (7-26-2023)**
+- Updated to adapt local storage to work with Redux states, local storage data will dispatch to the Redux state if it exists

 **Ver 0.7 (7-16-2023)**
 - Changed user object stored in local storage to Redux
     - Adjusted all code that deals with the user accordingly